-- The clearing index is 500 or greater.
-The clearing index is a measure of the atmospheric mixing and wind speed. - An open burn permit application must be completed and a valid permit issued by the county or municipal fire authority prior to burning. - Permits may be issued between March 1 and May 30 and between September 15 and November 15 in the counties of Washington, Kane, San Juan, Iron, Garfield, Beaver, Piute, Wayne, Grand, and Emery.
+- The clearing index is 500 or greater. - An open burn permit application must be completed and a valid permit issued by the county or municipal fire authority prior to burning. - Permits may be issued between March 1 and May 30 and between September 15 and November 15 in the counties of Washington, Kane, San Juan, Iron, Garfield, Beaver, Piute, Wayne, Grand, and Emery. - Permits may be issued between March 30 and May 30 and between September 15 and October 30 in all other areas of the state. - Materials to be burned are thoroughly dry and free of dirt.
+No trash, rubbish, tires, oil, plastic products, coated wires, or building products.